NikDev9/Kitaab/README.md

   Firebase database to store data of users, community and books.
   Firebase storage to store files like pdfs, images.
   Firebase auth to login and register users on the application.
- Other steps required to set up firebase for your project are given here: [Firebase setup](https://firebase.google.com/docs/android/setup#analytics-not-enabled)
+ Detailed information to setup firebase for a project is given here: [Firebase setup](https://firebase.google.com/docs/android/setup#analytics-not-enabled)

 NOTE: '-ktx' has to be added for Kotlin based projects.